vtsynergy/DL-FACT/README.md

 The Enhancement AI submodule has been tested on Conda (version: conda 4.6.11), Python (version: 3.6.8), PyTorch (version: 1.0.1), Scikit-image (version: 0.13.1), PIL (version: 5.3.0), Matplotlib (version: 3.0.3), Nibabel (version: 3.2.1), and Cuda compilation tools (release 10.1, V10.1.105).

-The Analysis AI require Nvidia-docker and Nvidia Clara SDK.
+The Analysis AI requires Nvidia-docker and Nvidia Clara SDK.
 If you already have docker installed then user should be in the docker group.
 Otherwise, sudo access is needed to install the prerequisite.
 Nvidia Clara SDK requires Nvidia CUDA 11.0.194 and Nvidia Driver release 450 or later.

 ## How to Run